 Applying the three-pronged test from Lemon v.
 Kurtzman (1971), used to determine if a law falls under the First Amendment’s prohibition of laws “respecting an establishment of religion,” Brennan found that the statute failed the “secular purpose” prong.

-Scalia dissents, finds secular purpose
+Scalia dissents, finds secular purpose in fostering balanced understanding

 In a dissenting opinion, Justice Antonin Scalia accepted Louisiana’s assertion that its motives were not solely religious, finding a sincere secular purpose in its desire to foster a balanced understanding of the origins of life.
 Scalia then urged the Court to discard Lemon’s secular purpose test.
 It was futile, he argued, to try to determine subjective legislative intent given the multiple and often conflicting motivations behind a vote for any law.